openmainframeproject-internship/Enabling-IBM-Z-in-MLModelScope/Documentation/docs-mxnet-agent.md

 # Installation guide for MXNet Agent

 Use this guide to install MXNet agent on zLinux (s390x architecture).
-Tested on `Ubuntu 18.04.4 LTS (GNU/Linux 4.15.0-96-generic s390x)`
+Tested on `Ubuntu 18.04.4 LTS (GNU/Linux 4.15.0-96-generic s390x)` [docker image](https://hub.docker.com/r/s390x/ubuntu/).

 ## Installing dependencies

 ### Installing Go

 1. Download the Go binary and install it on the system.
-Please note that we'll be using Go version 1.13.10 as it is verified to support mxnet agent on zLinux.`
+Please note that we'll be using Go version 1.13.10 as it is the current supported version by the MXNet agent.`

     ```
     wget https://dl.google.com/go/go1.13.10.linux-s390x.tar.gz